Skip to content

 The src/client/ directory and its tsconfig.json are optional.
 NRG auto-generates the client-side code from your server schemas.
 You only need these if you want to customize the editor behavior or provide custom Vue form components.
 See Creating a Node for details.

-Create the server and client entry points.
+Create the server entry point.
 See the Project Structure page for the full layout, and Creating a Node for a complete walkthrough.

 src/server/index.ts